4 Mechanical Properties of Materials

 Tensile tests of material samples are a common means to measure material behavior, both in the linear elastic region and beyond.

-Tensile tests can provide the normal stress-strain behavior, and the Young’s modulus (or modulus of elasticity) is defined as the slope of the linear portion of this curve.
+Tensile tests can indicate the normal stress-strain behavior, and the Young’s modulus (or modulus of elasticity) is defined as the slope of the linear portion of this curve.

-The proportional limit, elastic limit, and yield point of some engineering materials are quite similar, and the yield strength will be used throughout the book to denote this region of material response.
+The proportional limit, elastic limit, and yield point of some engineering materials are quite similar, and yield strength is used throughout the book to denote this region of material response.

-Because safe designs often involve materials being used below their yield strength, the linear elastic properties—elastic modulus, shear modulus, and Poisson’s ratio—are important parameters for engineering design.
+Because safe designs often involve using materials below their yield strength, the linear elastic properties—elastic modulus, shear modulus, and Poisson’s ratio—are important parameters for engineering design.

 Poisson’s ratio characterizes the coupling between normal stresses in one direction and strains in lateral directions through the generalized Hooke’s law.